Mental Health Treatment Center for Adolescents Near Dallas, Texas

-Mental Health Treatment For Teens At BasePoint Academy
+Teen Mental Health Treatment at BasePoint Academy

 What Is Mental Health Disorder?

-mENTAL hEALTH Treatment Admissions and Intake
+Mental Health Treatment Admissions and Intake

-Our complimentary assessment with a licensed clinician will provide you with a recommendation for the appropriate level of care for your teen struggling with mental health.
+Our confidential assessment with a licensed clinician allows us to recommend the appropriate level of care for your teen struggling with their mental health.
 We can also check your insurance coverage levels.

 Find Out About Our Admissions